-of the processes governing their flow in confined environments remains limited due to the complexity of the particle motions and interactions.
+Suspensions of microparticles occupy an important place in industrial and biological systems as the liquid phase allows the transport of the solid matter.1-6 Despite the wide use of suspensions of rigid or deformable particles, the understanding of the processes governing their flow in confined environments remains limited due to the complexity of particle motion and interactions.
 In this review, we are interested in the clogging transition, i.e., the mechanisms that interrupt the transport of particles in confined geometries.
-In some situations, the formation of clogs can be desirable, for instance to reinforce porous and fractured substrates such as concrete and rocks or for the detection of biological cells.
-However, in many applications clogs decrease the lifetime and efficiency of micro-engineered systems that are used for the fabrication, transport and analysis of fluid samples.
-For example, some microfluidic processes rely on microparticles to selectively bind to target molecules or cells,
+In some situations, the formation of clogs can be desirable, for instance to reinforce porous and fractured substrates such as concrete and rocks^{7,8} or for the detection of biological cells.9 However, in many applications clogs decrease the lifetime and efficiency of microengineered systems that are used for the fabrication, transport and analysis of fluid samples.
+For example, some microfluidic processes rely on microparticles to selectively bind to target molecules or cells, 10 to carry chemicals 11 or to stabilize emulsions.12 Other microfluidic devices are engineered for pure fluid samples that accidentally get contaminated with impurities or suspended particles.
+Similarly, common macroscopic technological and biological processes involve the micro-flow of suspensions through complex networks of channels, including the filtration of water through porous membranes as illustrated in Fig. 1,^{13-15} the flow of ink in printers^{16,17} or the